philipstaffordwood/A3S/doc/sentry-integration.md

 ```
 *Figure 1: Docker compose configuration file for bringing up a sentry server.*

-## Configure the Docker-compose environemnt
+## Configure the Docker-compose environment

 Sentry requires some manual steps to be run using the docker-compose environment defined in figure 1.
 These are listed below and must be run **prior to `running docker-compose up`**.
+Assuming that the docker-compose file is called `sentry-docker-compose.yml`

 * Create a secret key.
 Run: